 Welcome to the “13 Days of Halloween Treats” Blog Hop sponsored by Joann’s Fabric and Craft Stores!
-Today it’s my turn on the hop and I’ve decided to make these Monster Caramel Apples!
+Today it’s my turn on the hop and I’ve decided to give you some Caramel Apple Decorating ideas by make these Halloween Monster Caramel Apples!

 Armed with a box full of spooky sweet Halloween inspiration courtesy of Wilton and Joann’s, my kids and I went to work designing some spooky apples that would be the perfect Halloween Treat!

 I decided to work with the candy eyeballs, the lollipop sticks and the monster hands to create my treat for the hop.
 I also headed to Joann’s to pick up some Wilton candy melts and a mummy candy kit also from Wilton.

 The first step is to insert the lollipop sticks into the apples.
 I used a small knife to poke a hole in the apple so that the sticks would slide in easily.
 Here’s a tip- if the apples your working with are too heavy and don’t hold up to the sticks, insert a bamboo skewer into the lollipop stick to make it a bit more sturdy (you can just hide it inside).

 Next melt down your caramels in a double boiler.
 I don’t actually have a double boiler, I just use a metal mixing bowl and place it over a pot of boiling water.
 I added a bit of sweetened condensed milk to the caramels to get them the consistency I wanted for dipping.

 Next let the apples cool completely, I put mine in the fridge for a bit.